R-HTA-in-LMICs/R-HTA-in-LMICs-Q1-workshop-2022/README.md

-# R-HTA-in-LMICs-presentation-Q1-workshop 2022
+# R-HTA in LMICs: Presentation workshop (Q1 - 2022)
-Presentations accepted for the R-HTA in LMICs Q1 workshop 20222
+Presentations accepted for the R-HTA in LMICs 2022 presentation workshop (Q1)